 By KBB.com Editors

-The 2008 Hyundai Elantra carries over largely unchanged form a major redo last year.
-The spacious and fuel-efficient Elantra can comfortably and safely pack in a family of five and its cargo.
-From front to rear, the 2008 Elantra's sharp styling, roomy interior and quality-conscious engineering qualifies this fourth-generation version as a fully contemporary yet affordable sedan.
+A value-packed and inexpensive alternative to the segment-leading Toyota Corolla and Honda Civic, the 2009 Hyundai Elantra makes a great first (or even second) car.
+The spacious and fuel-efficient Elantra can comfortably and safely pack in a family of four (five in a pinch) and its cargo.
+From front to rear, the Elantra's sharp styling, roomy interior and quality-conscious engineering qualifies this fourth-generation version as a fully contemporary, yet affordable, sedan.

-Driving Impressions Zippy little engines are no longer a surprise in economy cars, but the Elantra's 2.0-liter, 4-cylinder, 138-horsepower Continuously Variable Valve Timing (CVVT) engine, teamed with the five-speed transmission, is particularly...impressive, especially on uphill climbs.
+Driving Impressions Zippy little engines are no longer a surprise in economy cars, but the Elantra's 2.0-liter, 4-cylinder, 138-horsepower CVVT ULEV engine, teamed with the five-speed transmission, is particularly impressive, especially on...uphill climbs.
 Quieter than one might expect, engine noise is drowned out by wind and tire noise when the windows are rolled down.
 Ride and performance are average, with handling far more responsive than the previous version.
 A comfortable car to drive, the Elantra feels secure and reliable, and its owners will likely appreciate its straight-forward predictability and control.

 Audio System Controls